Skip to navigation Skip to content

 Note:

-• if the overall balance of the fund significantly changes this may also alter the balances of each member's holdings.
-In this case further evidence must be supplied outlining the percentage of ownership (if applicable) and, if necessary, refer to LPS
+• If the overall balance of the fund significantly changes this may also alter the balances of each member's holdings.
+In this case, more evidence must be supplied outlining the percentage of ownership (if applicable) and, if necessary, refer to LPS

 For other superannuation investments (non-SMSF or SAF), the customer must provide an investment certificate or statement showing the following: